SNodeC/snode.c/README.md

 - `SSL* getSSL()`

 which returns a pointer to the `SSL` structure of *OpenSSL* used for encryption, authenticating and authorization.
-Using this `SSL` structure one can modify the SSL/TLS behavior before SSL/TLS handshake in the [`onConnect` callback](#the-onconnect-callback), discussed below, and add all kinds of authentication and authorization logic directly in the [`onConnected` callback](#the-onconnected-callback), also discussed below.
+Using this `SSL` structure one can modify the SSL/TLS behavior before the SSL/TLS handshake takes place in the [`onConnect` callback](#the-onconnect-callback), discussed below, and add all kinds of authentication and authorization logic directly in the [`onConnected` callback](#the-onconnected-callback), also discussed below.

 | Encryption | SocketConnection Classes                                     | SocketConnection Header Files                                |
 | ---------- | ------------------------------------------------------------ | ------------------------------------------------------------ |